Vishal73040/BotBrowser/CLI_FLAGS.md

 ```

 **Notes:**
-- Profile determines the browser fingerprint, OS emulation, and compatibility features
+- The profile determines the fingerprint, OS emulation, and compatibility features
-- Use profiles from [profiles directory](profiles/) or contact support for custom profiles
+- Use profiles from the [profiles directory](profiles/) or contact support for custom profiles
-- This is what makes BotBrowser different from regular Chromium
+- This is the core difference from stock Chromium

 ---

 ## 🌐 Enhanced Proxy Configuration

 ### Enhanced `--proxy-server` with Embedded Credentials
-**BotBrowser enhancement for simplified proxy authentication**

-BotBrowser enhanced the standard `--proxy-server` flag to accept embedded credentials directly in the URL.
+BotBrowser extends the standard `--proxy-server` flag to accept embedded credentials in the URL.

-⚠️ **These options are for authorized network testing environments only.
-They must not be used for unauthorized data collection.**
+⚠️ **For Authorized Network Testing Only.** Do not use for unauthorized data collection.

 ```bash
 # HTTP/HTTPS proxy with credentials